Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/numerical_scheme.rst

 ---------------

 * Operator Name: ``combined_compute_prolog``
-* Description: This is an operator that combined 3 operators:
+* Description: This is an operator that combines 3 operators:

   * push_f_v_r
   * push_f_v